The Romanian Deadlift For Hamstrings, Glutes & Lower Back

 – The bar should travel directly down from the shoulders, close to the body;

 – Focus on keeping your shoulders back, chest up and back in straight alignment;

 – Never, EVER lift with a rounded back.
 If your back is starting to round then you’ve gone beyond your current range of movement or the weight is too heavy!

-In the video below our client Amy perfectly demonstrates the Romanian deadlift.
-She has long hamstrings giving her extremely good range, but remember to only ever lower the bar to the point where you can maintain a flat back.
+Watch the video below to check the correct form of the Romanian Deadlifts for hamstrings.
+Remember to always train to your current level of mobility, so only ever lower the bar to the point where you can maintain a flat back.